marklearst/variables-contract/docs/contract/anatomy.md

 Rules:

-- Create component tokens only when multiple surfaces need per-component control.
+- Create component variables only when multiple surfaces need per-component control.
-- Avoid creating component tokens as a first move when semantic tokens are missing.
+- Avoid creating component variables as a first move when semantic variables are missing.

 ## Consumption summary

-- Base tokens: for building scales and palettes.
+- Base variables: for building scales and palettes.
-- Alias tokens: for usage in UI.
+- Alias variables: for usage in UI.
-- Component tokens: for controlled overrides when needed.
+- Component variables: for controlled overrides when needed.

+## Validation checklist

+- [ ] Base variables contain only raw values (no references to other base variables)
+- [ ] Alias variables reference base variables or other alias variables
+- [ ] Component variables reference alias variables (not base variables directly)
+- [ ] Components do not consume base variables directly (unless explicitly allowed)

+## Failure modes

+If anatomy rules are ignored:

+- Components depend on raw palette values (theme switching breaks)
+- Semantic intent is lost (developers guess meaning from value)
+- Component variables reference base variables (tight coupling, hard to refactor)
+- Alias layer is skipped (no semantic abstraction)

+## Out of scope

+- Specific variable values (anatomy governs structure, not content)
+- Number of variables per category (depends on design system size)
+- Naming within categories (see [Naming Convention](/variable-contract/contract/naming))